-California’s Joshua Tree national park is definitely one of the most interesting places to visit in California and the desert.
+California’s Joshua Tree national park is definitely one of the most interesting places to visit in California and both the Colorado Desert and the Mojave Desert.
 It features so many different hiking trails that it would take you ages to explore just half, and all of them boast truly incredible sights and an abundance of Joshua Trees.

 The best thing about the hikes in Joshua Tree National Park is that they are all predominantly easy.
 Most trails are pretty much flat with a very small elevation gain, and there are hardly any steep ascents or climbs in the park.
 Even complete hiking newbies can enjoy the trails in this park and see everything from jumbo rocks to bighorn sheep.
-Here’s our guide to the ten best hikes in Joshua Tree, California!
+Here’s our guide to the ten best hikes in Joshua Tree National Park, California!

 For the best experience, focus on shorter hikes, especially if we’re talking about summer adventures.
 California heats are no joke, and it’s not really smart to spend several hours under the sun when the temperatures get extremely high.
 The good news is that the national park has lots of great short hiking trails that you can cover in an hour or two, so they’re pretty great if you just want to escape for a little while.
 And when the temperatures get lower and more bearable, you can go and check out the more demanding trails.